 1. Did you keep your new year’s resolutions, and will you make more for next year?

 - Write more in my journal (blog??).
 Haven't written in my paper journal in years.
 Blogging: Being unemployed has been good for my blogging output as well as weight loss.
 I wrote 150 posts in 2015 (including this one), the most I've written since 142 posts in 2009 (my all-time high is 172 posts in 2008, my first full year of blogging).
 And I reached a milestone: 1,000 posts!!

 - Finally do something with the spare bedroom that was to have been the nursery (get new furniture & linens to replace dh's college apartment castoffs).
 I did get a new bedspread several years ago, and there's now a fresh coat of pain on the walls, but new furniture is still on the to-do list...

 - Set aside the nephews' scrapbooks for awhile, & start a scrapbook for dh & me (that will hopefully be finished in time for our 25th anniversary in 2010).
 And maybe (finally) start Katie's, too.
-Sadly, have not done any scrapbooking since fall 2009.
+Sadly, I have not done any scrapbooking since fall 2009.
 I have more time now (& still have a TON of supplies to use...! -- even though I gave a bunch to Oldest Nephew's fiancee), so I am hoping to carve out some regular time for scrapbooking into my schedule in the new year.
 (Besides which, I'd better finish the nephews' books before any great-nieces and nephews start showing up!) ;)

 3. Did anyone close to you give birth?

 Nope, no new babies in my circle of close family & friends.